YuePengUSTC/AADR/README.md

-# AADR:Anderson Acceleration for Nonconvex ADMM Based on Douglas-Rachford Splitting
+# AADR: Anderson Acceleration for Nonconvex ADMM Based on Douglas-Rachford Splitting

 This code implements the algorithm in the following paper: